 Dave Winer had also come to Harvard as a Berkman Fellow.
-He organized a February 2003 meeting of his fellow bloggers.
-Dan Bricklin took a photo of Bob Doyle with Dave Winer at dinner after the meeting.
+He organized the 2003 BloggerCON meeting of his fellow bloggers.
+It was a great success.

 Winer urged Lydon to write a blog to restart his career.
 Lydon said his gift was a radio voice, not merely a skillful pen, and Winer suggested that Lydon come to the Desktop Video Group in Cambridge, the former NewMedia Lab, to see if there was a way we could create an audio blog.